prasquin/AirPi/docs/usage.md

 file extension or path details are required.
 All analogue sensors use the same module; this should be set to `analogue` for all analogue sensors.
 + `enabled` specifies whether or not the sensor is enabled.
-+ `sensorName` specifies the short name for the sensor.
++ `sensorname` specifies the short name for the sensor.
 This must be unique to this sensor.
 Do not include any spaces in this (use underscores if required).
 Note that some sensor names are determined automatically in the relevant Python module file (namely measurements from the DHT22 and BMP085 sensors).